lemonteaa/various-ai-artifacts/README.md

 GLM 4.7 was just released (2025 Dec), so we test its general coding capability level.
 Mainly self contained tests that request a self contained webpage, vanilla html5 + css + js, CDN JS Library only.
 Usually visual tests (aka 3D demo) since those are the kinds where even layperson can "see" the results at a glance (like, literally see).

 Two sub-entry: 1) Pagoda (Voxel 3D modelling), 2) Age of empire clone minigame (game engine + 3D)

+(Note: v5.1 contains some manual programming fix by human)